 Move active file command from File Utils.
 It requires you to edit a filepath, which I think is poor UX.

-What I would love is an extension that covers all file operations in an consistent way and does it intelligently.
-So, I decided to prototype what I would do differently.
+What I would love is an extension that covers all file actions in a consistent, intelligent way.
+I decided to prototype what I would do differently.
 Enter File Bunny. 🐰

 Below I showcase a few commands and describe how I have made this process easier.
 If you have some feedback, I’d love to hear it!

-For some operations, we can make a consolidated list of the files for quick selection.
+For some actions, we can make a consolidated list of the files for quick selection.